Statistics (YTD)

 Using this definition on our asset we see for example:

-• Compared with DIA (36 days) in the period of the last 3 years, the average time in days below previous high water mark of 74 days is higher, thus worse.
+• During the last 3 years, the average time in days below previous high water mark is 76 days, which is larger, thus worse than the value of 39 days from the benchmark.

 Performance (YTD)